eclisia/webapemlh/wp-content/plugins/mailoptin/readme.txt

 == Changelog ==

-= 1.2.33.1 =
+= 1.2.34.3 =
-* Fixed bugs with double optin in Sendinblue integration.
+* Change oauth integrations nonce key to prevent error in connecting integrations.
-* Fixed bug where users get an error when the double optin option is not enabled.
+* Fixed bug where images wasn't included in automation emails.
-* Added filter "mo_optin_form_set_font_families_to_inherit" to make all optin font families a theme font.

-= 1.2.33.0 =
+= 1.2.34.2 =
-* Added middle of content optin placement.
-* Added double-optin support to Sendinblue.
+* Added featured image size filter to posts.
+* Change default optin success message to exclude "Please check your email for further instructions."
+* Use enqueue_block_editor_assets instead for block registration instead of init.
+* Implement filter to remove new and returning visitors cookies.

-= 1.2.32.0 =
+= 1.2.34.1 =
-* Added Constant Contact API v3 which include support for custom fields.
+* Fix layout breakage caused by unclosed p tag.
-* Fixed issue where custom html forms caused customizer saving to fail.
+* Fixed issue where elementorjs would result to undefined function error.

-* Fixed issue where Sendinblue view in browser and unsubscribe links weren't working.
-* Added email notification when there is an email campaign error.
-* Flag GA events as nonInteractive.
+= 1.2.34.0 =
+* Added more first/last name sendinblue contact attributes.
+* Added Selected Users to WordPress Registered Users Integration.
+* Switched to using wp_after_insert_post hook for new post notification automation.
+* Lazy-load chosenjs customizer options.
+* PHP 8 compatibility improvements.
+* Resolve CSS conflicts with other plugins eg shortpixel.

 See the [changelog file](https://plugins.svn.wordpress.org/mailoptin/trunk/changelog.txt) for full change log information.